EDUCAUSE Annual Conference Call for Proposals

 • One

-Learn how to create and submit an excellent proposal by reading this page.
+Learn how to create and submit an excellent proposal by reviewing all of the information on this Call for Proposals page.
 Additional tips are also available on the EDUCAUSE Presenter Concierge pages.
-Feel free to watch the recording or review the slides from the April 9th Member QuickTalk | Creating a Winning Annual Conference Proposal.
+Feel free to watch the recording from the March 18th Member QuickTalk | Creating a Winning Annual Conference Proposal.

 • Two